 - Improved self-esteem: Dental implants can give you back your smile, and that can do wonders for your overall appearance, as well as your self-esteem.

 If you are missing one or more teeth, dental implants may be the optimum long-term solution to restore both function and appearance.
-To find out if you are a good candidate for this treatment, schedule a consultation with Dr. Eric Cho at the dental practice of Niloufar Molayem, D.D.S. in Pasadena.
+To find out if you are a good candidate for some of the best dental implants Pasadena, CA has to offer, call and schedule a consultation with Dr. Eric Cho at the dental practice of Niloufar Molayem, D.D.S..